This guide is intended for those who are fairly new to the death knight class and are looking for a great way to start.

 6. Chains of Ice is now a 70% slow, up from 50%, which is a great tool to peel for your teammates.

 7. We have a new ability that comes from our artifact weapon.
-This ability is called Sindragosa's Fury.
-It does a massive amount of aoe damage, like it should for a 5 min cd, and is really fun to use.
+This ability is called Apocalypse.
+It does a massive amount of single target damage and summons an army of undead minions that attack your target.
+These minions have special effects that they may place upon your target.

 8. Glyphs are completely removed from the game, but you are able to buy cosmetic glyphs to make some of your abilities look cooler.

-Here is a list of talents that I prefer to run on frost death knight and below are explanations as to why I choose those talents and any tweaks that you could make for certain situations.
+Here are two lists of talents that I prefer to run on unholy death knight and below are explanations as to why I choose those talents and any tweaks that you could make for certain situations.

-Here is a list of PvP Talents that I prefer to run on frost death knight and below are explanations as to why I chose those talents and any tweaks that you could make for certain situations.
+Here are two lists of PvP Talents that I prefer to run on an unholy death knight and below are explanations as to why I chose those talents and any tweaks that you could make for certain situations.

 First Tier: Gladiator's Medallion is usually a go to vs teams that have spammable cc, like polymorphs, or fears.
 ORC OPTION: If the team has heavy stuns and you are an orc, then the Relentless talent would be the way to go.

 Third Tier: Most of you might not like this talent tree because there are two very good options on there.
 Dark Sim and Anti-Magic Zone.
 AMZ, which has been significantly buffed, has always been a great defensive tool for either yourself or your teammates.
-I personally chose AMZ because it is, literally, another entire defensive CD for your team and can save trinkets from your healer or defensives for your partners in general.
+I personally choose AMZ because it is, literally, another entire defensive CD for your team and can save trinkets from your healer or defensives for your partners in general.
+Dark Sim is also viable, especially if you do not need the extra defensive CD.

 Fourth Tier: Necrotic Aura when playing with things that would benefit from a magic damage amplification and Heartstop Aura with classes that wouldn't benefit from a magic damage amplification.